zikatron/2026/_posts/2026-04-27-pushing-meta-cl-methods.md

 Meta-CL algorithms are still CL algorithms, and it is important to see if we obtain any benefit in terms of computational efficiency by performing meta-learning at scale.

 ## Conclusion
+In this work, we aimed to see how well meta-CL algorithms perform on tasks with extended data streams specificially on 1,000-way-10-shot classification tasks.
+We found that on the CASIA dataset that OML and GeMCL outperform the CL algorithm REMIND and match the performance of the Offline learner.
+However, when tested on the Omniglot dataset we did see that the performance drop.
+Both meta-CL algorithms